EDUCBA Logo

 Candidates Appearing for June 2018 CFA® Exam

-At present, there are more than 150,000+ CFA Charter Holders advancing professionalism in the financial markets
+There are more than 150,000+ CFA Charter Holders advancing professionalism in the financial markets.

-A Chartered Accountant can have liberty in various sectors with a variety of business organizations.
-CA’s are top employees in the public and the private sector organizations as well as in government bodies.
-The candidates go through rigorous training to complete the various levels of the examination.
-The work area of a CA is focused on taxation, auditing, and general management.
+A Chartered Accountant can have liberty in various sectors with various business organizations.
+CA’s are top employees in public and private sector organizations and government bodies.
+The candidates undergo rigorous training to complete the multiple levels of the examination.
+A CA’s work area is taxation, auditing, and general management.

 Requirements for CA

-• The candidate must appear for CPT after clearing his 12th or can take up parallel to his/her graduate studies.
+• The candidate must appear for CPT after clearing his 12th or can take up parallel to their graduate studies.

-• This intermediate exam is split into two halves to be cleared.
-Post completing the 1st group, namely, IPC Level, the candidate shall undergo and have exposure as an article assistant for a minimum duration of 3 years at a chartered firm.
+• To pass, you must pass both sections of this intermediate exam.
+After completing the 1st group, namely, IPC Level, the candidate shall undergo and have exposure as an article assistant for a minimum of 3 years at a chartered firm.

-• In the 3rd year of training, before the candidate shall appear for his finals, the trainee can have an opportunity to work in the industry too
+• In the 3rd year of training, before the candidate appears for his finals, the trainee can also have an opportunity to work in the industry.

 • To be articled, the trainee should have completed 100 hours of IT training alongside a soft skills development orientation program.

 Typically, investment banks/ treasuries prefer MBA (with Engineering) students.
 Engineering graduates carry an analytical thinking process, but since they lack core finance knowledge, a CFA® Charter recognizes their essential value.
-Alongside a CA is analytically sound, so a CFA® shall help him/her stand tall among the rest.
+Alongside, a CA is analytically sound, so a CFA® shall help them stand tall among the rest.

 CFA vs CA

-CFA vs CA are both globally renowned and shall carry your profile strongly into the finance industry.
-CFA vs CA the exam requires dedication and efforts to get through.
-The choice remains subjective into which area of finance you shall wish to enter.
+The choice remains subjective into which finance area you wish to enter.
+CFA vs CA are globally renowned and shall carry your profile strongly into the finance industry.
+CFA vs. CA: the exam requires dedication and effort to get through.

 Recommended Articles

-This has been a guide to the top difference between CFA vs CA. Here we also discuss the CFA and CA key differences with infographics, and comparison table.
-You may also have a look at the following articles to learn more
+This has been a guide to the top difference between CFA vs CA. We also discuss the CFA and CA key differences with infographics and comparison tables.
+You may also have a look at the following articles to learn more.

 1. CFA vs FRM